29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/one-offs/STOWEReflection.typ

 It is sometimes very useful to note down what each person initially thinks, as often the 'face value' notes are the most useful to keep in mind.
 //TODO: FILL OUT
 == Daniel Dew
+I think that Stowe went excellently, while we would not consider this competition a national standard competition, I would still say that the driving and tactics were displayed admirably.
+I especially believe that the finals was a perfect display of _sticking to the plan_, with us creating a solid, unexploitable plan with our alliance partners, 282S Spectrum, and sticking it throughout the match, making it impossible for the opponents to gain the upper hand.
+\
+Another aspect to consider was the on-the-fly building changes -- with our intake ramp breaking almost immediately, many in-pit repairs and building changes were made from Aubert, something that we all handled calmly.
 == Jonah

 == Daniel da Silva